keyle/raylib-converter/README.md

 - creates macros for all "_TypeName_" to "**_type_name_t_**"
 - saves the content into _raylib_s.h_

-this approach is non-destructive, so you can copy-paste a raylib examples, they will work then eventually rewrite it to snake_case and it will work just the same there is also no cost added at runtime
+This approach is non-destructive, so you can copy-paste a raylib examples, they will work then eventually rewrite it to snake_case and it will work just the same there is also no cost added at runtime